Behavioural change

 The human brain prefers to save energy

 The brain is made up of thousands of different elements all doing their own thing.
 Think of it like a large group of experts, all having different skill sets, but working together to make sure you function optimally.
 Because of this our brains are balancing different needs all the time.
 To ensure that it doesn’t exhaust itself, the brain prefers efficiency.
 It would rather not have to change all the time, continuously re-hashing new information.
-45% of our daily behaviors are automatic
+45% of our daily behaviors are automatic3

 As discussed earlier, we know the importance of learning new things.
-It’s this balancing act between the brain preferring familiarity and us having a thirst for knowledge that is partly responsible for how difficult we sometimes find it to change our behaviour and truly focus on the absorption of new information and skills.
+It’s this balancing act between the brain preferring familiarity and us having a thirst for knowledge that is partly responsible for how difficult we sometimes find it to change our behavior and truly focus on the absorption of new information and skills.

 The three parts of the brain